About

 • Continue heating the sugar, while stirring frequently, until the sugar turns into caramel (a golden to amber color) (Please be careful NOT to touch the sugar or the pan as they will be very hot at this point!).

-• When the color is amber, add the ½ cup of warm cream into the pan.
+• When the color is amber, add the warm cream into the pan.
 PLEASE STAND BACK AS YOU ADD THE CREAM AT THIS STAGE, because the pan is extremely hot and you don't want splash back.
 Stir soon after adding the cream, to dissolve the sugar.
 This will take a few minutes.

 • When the caramel has mostly dissolved in the cream, add the rest of the milk, salt, and vanilla into the pan.
 Heat the milk until it’s nearly boiling, while stirring, to dissolve the rest of the sugar.
 Now you have a caramel flavored milk base for the custard.